 Our First Time at Universal Studios Orlando: The Wizarding World of Harry Potter

 Our game plan was to head directly for The Wizarding World of Harry Potter.

-Going into our experience at Universal Orlando Resorts we had a very, very open mind.
+Going into our experience for the first time at Universal Studios Orlando we had a very, very open mind.
 As everyone knows, we are Disney people.